vparihar01/DevOpsAsAService/README.md

  - Increase visibility into your operations improving collaboration and efficiency
  - Free up resources to focus on new strategic initiatives that would not otherwise be possible.
  - Benefit from 24/7 availability without any additional overhead
+ - Increase in scalability across Infrastructure, Platform, DB.
+ - Ease in on-demand customizations of system.
+ - Significant decrease in cost.
+PAY-AS-YOU-USE.

 What could be the offering of Cloud Services-: